- Real Estate

 “And also to be practical and be realistic and give people hope.”

 For me, the experience was proof that the system created to slow the spread of COVID-19 can and does work.
 As soon as Krabbenhoft showed symptoms, he was tested.
-As soon as the positive result came in, there was contract tracing.
+As soon as the positive result came in, there was contact tracing.
 So I was able to isolate before the virus would have had time to make me infectious.

 I just wish we as a country could have gotten to the point where this works on a broad scale.